ArtemChebotarov/Java-Algorythms-SubtreesWeights/README.md

-created, in which all visited vertices will be marked (from the beginning it is filled with false meanings); therefore the isCyclic method is called, which in turn checks, using the dfs algorithm, a graph for the presence of cyclic connections, taking in the arguments the table of visited vertices, the index of the next vertex and the parent's index, marking the next vertex as visited, calling recursively for all "children "The next vertex is the isCyclic method and checking if there is another" child "" parent "of the unit visited at a given moment (if it is not - returns true and we can come to the conclusion that we encountered a cycle); finally if isCyclic returned false - we check if there are unvisited vertices in the visited [] array (if it is not - false is returned and it is assumed that the graph is not a tree).
+created, in which all visited vertices will be marked (from the beginning it is filled with false meanings); therefore the isCyclic method is called, which in turn checks, using the dfs algorithm, a graph for the presence of cyclic connections, taking in the arguments the table of visited vertices, the index of the next vertex and the parent's index, marking the next vertex as visited, calling recursively for all "children"The next vertex is the isCyclic method and checking if there is another "child" "parent"of the unit visited at a given moment (if it is not - returns true and we can come to the conclusion that we encountered a cycle); finally if isCyclic returned false - we check if there are unvisited vertices in the visited [] array (if it is not - false is returned and it is assumed that the graph is not a tree).
 If the graph is a tree - the weight of all subtrees is checked using the getSubGraphWeight method, which works as follows: for the first time the method run is